 How the Flexible Furlough Scheme Works

-As the Government tries to chart a course towards the easing of lockdown restrictions, Chancellor Rishi Sunak has been setting out how the furlough scheme will change over the coming months.
+As the Government tries to chart a course towards the easing of lockdown restrictions, Chancellor Rishi Sunak has been setting out how the flexible furlough scheme will work over the coming months.
 His announcement includes greater flexibility, ongoing support and renewed help for the self-employed.

 What if you have workers on furlough?